Mannyvv/code-jam-site-test/docs/audio_style_input.md

 - <em>`input_method_proto.IInputMethod` — the interface that this component implements to connect with the typing test module.
 - <em>`TextUpdateCallback` — a function passed from the typing test module that allows this component to send selected characters back to the tester.

-        def on_text_update(self, callback: TextUpdateCallback) -> None:
-            """Register a callback to be called whenever the text updates."""

-            Args:
-                callback (TextUpdateCallback): Function called with updated text.

-            self._text_update_callback = callback

 ---

-### AudioEditor Component

-Main class for the “typing DJ” component that renders a spinning vinyl record and character spinner.

-It interfaces with the typing test via `TextUpdateCallback` and manages the current character set including uppercase, lowercase, and punctuation.

-The component handles audio playback for the main track, rewind, and fast-forward, while controlling spinning speed and direction with asyncio tasks.

-It updates UI elements in real time, uses `ColorStyle` for consistent styling, and implements the `on_text_update` callback to communicate selected characters to the typing test.

----

-> Additional advice to aid users in achieving better outcomes.

 ##More In Depth